elasticio/elasticio.github.io/content/_components/vtex/index.md

 #### Configuration Fields

 * **Object Type** - (required, dropdown) currently supported only `Customers` object.
-* **Time stamp field to poll on** - (required, dropdown) Indicates just new items or new and modified items: `Created` or `Updated`.
+* **Time stamp field to poll on** - (required, dropdown) Indicates just new items, modified or new and modified items: `Created`, `Updated` or `Last interaction`.

+#### Limitations

-**Notice** If you select `Updated` option - only updated objects will be polled, VTEX API fills updatedIn field only if you change object, for created object this field is empty.
+* If you select `Updated` option - only updated objects will be polled, VTEX API fills updatedIn field only if you change object, for created object this field is empty, use `Last interaction` if you need both

-#### Input Metadata

-Input metadata is absent for triggers

-#### Output Metadata

-Output metadata is generated dynamically and depends on Object Type (see [VTEX Schemas API](https://developers.vtex.com/vtex-rest-api/reference/schemas))
+* According to [VTEX documentation](https://help.vtex.com/tutorial/querying-the-master-data-via-scroll-path--tutorials_4631) you can execute only one trigger at the same time
+* If you make update on object without actually changing it VTEX will not return it

 ## Actions